M.H. (police informer)

-M.H. is a Canadian former outlaw biker, gangster and police informer who played key role in convicting the accused in the Shedden massacre trial of 2009.
+M.H. is a Canadian former outlaw biker, gangster and police informer who played a key role in convicting the accused in the Shedden massacre trial of 2009.
 Due to a court order, M.H.'s name cannot be revealed and he is only known by his abbreviation.

 Bandidos

 M.H. was born in Winnipeg, Manitoba.
 M.H. had dropped out of school in grade 10 and can only read at a grade 5 level due to a learning disability.
 M.H. was a drug dealer who lived on welfare, receiving $1,000/per month from the province of Manitoba in welfare, while making about $3,000/per day selling cocaine.
 Despite his claims to be physically unable to work, M.H. went to the gym often.
 M.H. was friends with the owner of a nightclub, Dwight "Big Dee" Mushey.
 In the summer of 2005, he joined the Bandidos Winnipeg chapter led by Michael "Taz" Sandham and became the sergeant-at-arms of the Winnipeg chapter.
 M.H. also worked as a police informer, selling the Winnipeg police information about the gang.
 M.H. did not own nor how to ride a motorcycle, which he testified was quite the norm as he stated the Bandidos were not a motorcycle club, but rather a criminal organization posing as a motorcycle club.
 M.H. was not impressed with Sandham and only joined the Bandidos because Ron Burling, a career criminal, recommended him.
 The Canadian journalists Anita Arvast described M.H. as a "stocky man".

 In March 2006, M.H. went with Sandham to the farm of Wayne "Wiener" Kellestine to assist with plans to "pull the patches" of the Toronto Bandido chapter on the orders of the American Bandido leaders.
 While staying at the Kellestine farm, M.H. went to the closest pay phone at a gas station to call Constable Timothy Diack of the Winnipeg police to leave a message on his voice mail saying the charter of the Toronto Bandidos was going to "be pulled" and there was something else being planned that he was not comfortable with.
 M.H had been working as a part-time police informer for several years and Diack was his contact.
 M.H. was not able to contact Diack and left a message on his voicemail.